cdurepo/fibonacci/README.md

 * Test with other hardware
 * Make rpm's and eggs for people that don't want to deploy with docker
 * Improve logging and logging options
+* Build a full test server to verify builds